TheBB/spaceline/README.md

 priority:

 - the properties specified in the segment specification
-- the propreties given in the call to `spaceline-define-segment`
+- the properties given in the call to `spaceline-define-segment`
 - the properties of the parent segment

 The exceptions are `:when`, which must be true on *all* levels for a segment to